-About five years go by and Miguel is released from the psychiatric hospital, as if he didn’t viciously murder an innocent girl.
+About five years go by and Miguel is released from the psychiatric hospital as if he didn’t viciously murder an innocent girl.
 Miguel is now in the custody of his family and their estate, which just so happens to be a part of the “International Youth School of Languages Boarding School” where there are ample young women.
 Some even walk around topless!

 For the majority of the film, Angela yells at anyone and everyone who will listen about her friends who disappeared.
-She saw the dead corpse of one friend bleeding out on her bed, but once she left to get help, she returned to the body having vanished.
+She saw the dead corpse of one friend bleeding out on her bed, but once she left to get help, she returned to the body has vanished.
 People simply tell Angela that she reads too many murder novels and it’s all in her imagination.
 Want to know something insane?
 Angela believes them, regardless of the corpse she discovered in her bed.
 Why not just go to the police?
 As the viewer, we try to figure out if Angela is going to survive the school semester.
 We always wonder if it’s Miguel who is still insane?

 Bloody Moon has plenty of clichés that are easily noticed right away; however, there’s something captivating about this film.
-The clichés that are easily noticeable are the international cast that is dubbed with english voices and it’s awful.
-The zoom in of the camera on random faces or items is also quite cheesy.
+The clichés that are easily noticeable are the international cast that is dubbed with English voices and it’s awful.
+The zoom-in of the camera on random faces or items is also quite cheesy.
 Director Jesús Franco was truly a master of clichés and of course random naked women running around his films.
 However, with Bloody Moon, Mr. Franco actually showed a lot of restraint.
 It seemed like he was trying to imitate the American slasher formula, which I believe he accomplished.

-Overall, the effects in Bloody Moon is super dated however it’s still very enjoyable.
+Overall, the effects in Bloody Moon are super dated however it’s still very enjoyable.
 There is plenty of gorgeous cinematography and violence!
 For all the perverts out there, there’s plenty of nudity; however, it’s far less nudity than in Jesús Franco’s other films.
 If you would are into Euro-horror films, I highly recommend this one.

 WICKED RATING: [usr 5]